moritzebeling/kirby-headless-image-transformations/README.md

 ## ☕️ Support

-If you like this plugin, I would be glad if you would invite for on a coffee via [PayPal](http://more.moritzebeling.com/support)
+If you like this plugin, I would be glad if you would invite me for a coffee via [PayPal](http://more.moritzebeling.com/support).
 If you have any ideas for further development or stumble upon any problems, please open an issue or PR.
 Thank you!

 ## Warranty